Fort Bliss: Local impact

-Fort Bliss is the single largest employer in the area, supporting 167,358 people, with an estimated annual contribution of approximately 25.6 billion.

-Fort Bliss is located among a population of more than 2.5M ("Three States, Two Nations").
+In 2023, it was estimated that Fort Bliss employed 126,997 individuals and contributed at least 27.9 billion dollars to the Texas economy.
+Many store owners in El Paso rely on soldiers and army personnel to support their businesses.

 Fort Bliss has assisted El Paso during local disasters.
 In 1897, and in 1925, the fort provided food and housing to those displaced by flood waters.
 In 2006, Fort Bliss dispatched soldiers and helicopters to the flood-affected areas to help with rescue efforts there.

 Geography

 An aerial view of El Paso with Fort Bliss's Armstrong Polo Field in the center.
 The Pershing Dam flood-control project floods the field when there is storm runoff.